Rocket Raccoon: Guardians of the Galaxy

 Rocket Raccoon resurfaced as a member of the team chosen to accompany Star-Lord on his mission to stop a Phalanx infiltration of the Kree homeworld.
 Rocket is depicted as a gifted military tactician who is fearless, loyal, and insightful.
-It is heavily implied that he has a case of obsessive compulsive disorder.
+It is heavily implied that he has obsessive compulsive disorder.
 Rocket's trademark rocket skates are absent.

 Rocket joins the new Guardians of the Galaxy at the behest of his friend Star-Lord.
 It is he who suggests that the team adopt that moniker after hearing it mentioned by Major Victory.
-Later, when the team almost disbands and Peter Quill (Star-Lord) disappears (sent into the Negative Zone by Ronan), Rocket keeps the team alive, and brings in Groot as member, as they had become firm friends.
+Later, when the team almost disbands and Peter Quill (Star-Lord) disappears (sent into the Negative Zone by Ronan), Rocket keeps the team alive, and brings in Groot as a member, as they had become firm friends.
 Rocket takes over as leader until they rescue Peter and save the Earth from an alien invasion.
 When the team tries to halt the growing War of Kings, Rocket leads the portion of the team assigned to make contact with the Shi'ar.
-They are unable to teleport into the Emperor Vulcan's flagship and have to be rescued by the Starjammers and Rocket's old friend Ch'od.
-They are able to bring back the rightful queen of the Shi'ar, but she is killed after Rocket departs, much to his horror.
+They are unable to teleport into Emperor Vulcan's flagship and have to be rescued by the Starjammers and Rocket's old friend Ch'od.
+They bring back the rightful queen of the Shi'ar, but she is killed after Rocket departs, much to his horror.

 After the Guardians disband, Rocket Raccoon takes up a normal job with Timely Inc. He and Groot were reunited and tricked into returning to Halfworld: there, he found that his memories of the place were mostly half-truths and deliberately crafted fake memories.
 In reality, Jakes and Blackjack O'Hare had worked with Rocket in providing security at Halfworld Asylum for the Criminally Insane; Doctor Dyvyne had been Head of Psychology there; and both the anthropomorphic animals and the automaton clowns were deliberately created to work at the asylum, as their appearance would calm the inmates.
-The crises that Rocket half-remembered had been caused by the psychic supervillain the Star Thief, who had been admitted as an inmate and used his psychic powers to turn the inhabitants against each other.
+The crises that Rocket remembered had been caused by the psychic supervillain the Star Thief, who had been admitted as an inmate and used his psychic powers to turn the inhabitants against each other.
 Rocket had turned the warders into a biological "key" to keep Star-Thief locked up, and deliberately altered his mind and left Halfworld so it could never be opened - but he was tricked into returning by the Thief, whose mind had escaped into the asylum after his host body died.

 When the Guardians of the Galaxy title was relaunched in 2013, Rocket was again a member of the team.

-In the first issue of "Secret Wars", the Guardians of the Galaxy take part in the incursion between Earth-616 and Earth-1610, in which Rocket and Groot are killed by the Children of Tomorrow.
+In the first issue of Secret Wars, the Guardians of the Galaxy take part in the incursion between Earth-616 and Earth-1610, during which Rocket and Groot are killed by the Children of Tomorrow.